denisenkom/go-mssqldb/doc/how-to-handle-date-and-time-types.md

 - "cloud.google.com/go/civil".Time
 - "cloud.google.com/go/civil".DateTime

 `time.Time` and `mssql.DateTimeOffset` contain the most information (time zone and over 7 digits precision).
-Designed to match the SQL Server `datetime` type, `mssql.DateTime1` does not have time zone information, only has up to 3 digits precision and they are rouded to increments of .000, .003 or .007 seconds.
+Designed to match the SQL Server `datetime` type, `mssql.DateTime1` does not have time zone information, only has up to 3 digits precision and they are rouded to increments of .000, .003 or .007 seconds when the data is passed to SQL Server.
 If you use `mssql.DateTime1` to hold time zone information or very precised time data (more than 3 decimal digits), you will see data lost when inserting into columns with types that can hold more information.
 For example:

 ```
 // all these types have up to 7 digits precision points